MatyIRG/Marlin-bugfix-2.1.x---skr-e3-v3-Gerza/README.md

 &nbsp;
 - #define AUTO_BED_LEVELING_BILINEAR
 - #define RESTORE_LEVELING_AFTER_G28
+- #define GRID_MAX_POINTS_X 5 // it makes mesh map of 5x5 - 25 points of probing
 - #define LCD_BED_LEVELING
 - #define LCD_BED_TRAMMING // it moves nozzle above the springs so you can make bed really flat

 &nbsp;
 - #define Z_SAFE_HOMING
 - #define NOZZLE_PARK_FEATURE // pause function won't stop at the 3d print, but away from it
+#define INVERT_E0_DIR true // for skr is need to be true even for geared extruder

 &nbsp;
 - #define PRINTCOUNTER // why not